 But as time passes, it’s equally apparent that the manufacturer was keeping its powder dry for the permanently covered coupé, a car it confidently describes as the most capable production Jaguar ever.

 Big words.
 But the initial response has backed them up.
-In R form the new F-Type stands as one of the best pound-for-pound performance cars .
+For 2017, the new Jaguar F-Type R stands as one of the best pound-for-pound performance cars .

 With all the Gaydon done the unthinkable and upstaged Zuffenhausen?
 Let's find out.